 Students who successfully complete the honors work and have at least a 3.2 (3.5 required in Film Studies and Nursing) GPA at the time of graduation on all college work attempted will graduate with Honors in their major.
-(Beginning in Fall 2011, a 3.5 overall GPA is required for the university honors distinction.
-3.2 will remain the requirement for departmental honors.)
+(Note: a 3.5 overall GPA is required for the university honors distinction.)

 Please take a look at the Departmenal Honors Handbook (PDF).

 Qualifications for Enrollment

 Upperclassmen who qualify as candidates for departmental honors must perform outstanding scholarly work appropriate to the academic standards of the student's major in the form of a six-credit departmental honors project.
 A student who fulfills requirements for departmental honors will be acknowledged as having done so upon graduation.

 A student who previously has not participated in the honors program may qualify as a candidate for departmental honors based on the student's grade-point average.
 Students with at least 74 semester hours credit who have a grade point average of 3.20 or better on all college work attempted, who have completed at least 30 semester hours of work with a 3.20 or better grade point average at UNCW, and who are recommended by the major department chair (or dean where appropriate) are eligible to enroll in coursework with a 499 designation which indicates the senior project in that discipline.
 Academic departments may require a higher grade point average for eligibility for Departmental Honors in their discipline.
 Film Studies and Nursing require 3.50 GPA, and Film Studies (Production) requires a successful "pitch" to the department.
 Creative Writing requires a 3.75 or good standing in the 4-year Honors curriculum.